fabistb/dotnet-cosmosdb-url-shortener/README.md

 ### Setup
 #### Local
-Shut theoretically also work with the Cosmos Db local emulator but not tested.
+Should also work with the Cosmos Db local emulator but not tested.

 https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/cosmos-db/local-emulator.md